martin-martin/scrape-youtube-comments/README.md

 * transform the output into a JSON dict that maps file names to comment lists
 * append to output file instead of overwriting, in order to create a youtube comment corpus

+---

+## NOTES

+- implementing **posting** to youtube is still an unsolved challenge
+- posting to twitter works using Selenium - so there's no absoulte need for that API key